nwillc/genfuncs/README.md

 # Genfuncs

 Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with slices, maps and sorting.
-Many of the functions are based on Kotlin's Sequence.
+Many of the functions are based on Kotlin's Sequence and Map.
-This package, though very usable, is primarily a proof-of-concept since it is likely Go will provide similar before long.
+This package, while usable, is primarily a proof-of-concept since it is likely Go will provide similar before long.
-In fact, golang.org/x/exp/slices and golang.org/x/exp/maps are slowly appearing and I incorporate them here.
+In fact, golang.org/x/exp/slices and golang.org/x/exp/maps offer some similar functions and I incorporate them here.

 Examples are found in `examples_test.go` files or projects like [gordle](https://github.com/nwillc/gordle).